Malcolm X : Malik El-Shabazz El-Hajj (1925 – 1965)

 He went on several speaking tours and helped establish several new mosques.
 He was eventually assigned to be minister of the mosque in New York’s Harlem area.
 Founder and editor of Muhammad Speaks, Malcolm rejected integration and racial equality and instead advocated black power.
 Malcolm was suspended from the movement by Elijah Muhammad after he made a series of extremist speeches.
 This included his comments that the assassination of John F. Kennedy was a “case of chickens coming home to roost”.

 In March 1964 Malcolm left the Nation of Islam due to internal differences and established his own religious organisation, the Organization of Afro-American Unity.
-After a pilgrimage to Mecca, Malcolm rejected the former separatist beliefs of Elijah Muhammad and advocated world brotherhood.
+After a pilgrimage to Mecca, Malcolm rejected the former separatist beliefs of Elijah Muhammad, advocated world brotherhood and practised real Islam.
 Malcolm now urged African Americans to join with sympathetic whites to bring Western cultural created racism to an end.

 Malcolm X announced the establishment of the OAAU at a public meeting in New York’s Audubon Ballroom on June 28, 1964.